Regression-aware Continual Learning for Android Malware Detection: Introduction

 \section{Introduction}

-Malicious software (\aka \textit{malware}) is a type of computer program designed to infiltrate, damage, or compromise devices and networks without the user's consent, thus constituting a global-scale cyber threat.
-To this end, the detection of \textit{malware} is a central aspect, as it helps prevent the exploitation of software vulnerabilities and protects the integrity of the entire software security chain.
-Malware detection is nowadays commonly entrusted to Machine Learning (ML) models, which, by leveraging large amounts of data, are able to learn complex correlations and patterns, ultimately enabling automatic detection~\cite{arp2014drebin, mariconti2017mamadroid}.
+The detection of malicious software (\aka \textit{malware}) is a central aspect, as it helps prevent the exploitation of software vulnerabilities and protects the integrity of the entire software security chain.
+Malware detection is nowadays commonly entrusted to Machine Learning (ML) models, which, by leveraging large amounts of data, are able to learn complex correlations and patterns, ultimately enabling automatic detection~\cite{arp2014drebin, zhang2020enhancing }.
 However, ML models are primarily designed to function under the assumption of stationary data distributions, i.e., data that remain consistent over time.
-This assumption no longer holds in the ``wild'', where detectors can be impacted by a phenomenon known as \textit{concept drift}, \ie a change in the data distribution over time, on which the model can become inaccurate and is thus required to adapt.
-In particular, malware can purposely evolve to evade detection by adapting its characteristics, while the emergence of new malware families further challenges the models' predictions and security measures due to the introduction of completely new patterns.
-Legitimate applications (\aka \textit{goodware}) evolve as well, but this typically has a minimal effect on the detector's performance~\cite{pendlebury2019tesseract, angioni2022itasec}.
-Consequently, ML-based detectors can be vulnerable to such drift and are often found to suffer from rapid performance degradation over time~\cite{pendlebury2019tesseract}.
+This assumption does not hold in the ``wild'', where detectors can be impacted by a phenomenon known as \textit{concept drift}, \ie a change in the data distribution over time.
+In particular, existing malware is progressively modified to evade detection, while the emergence of new malware families further challenges models' predictions and security measures by introducing completely new patterns.
+Legitimate applications (\aka \textit{goodware}) are updated as well, but this typically has a minimal effect on the detector's performance~\cite{pendlebury2019tesseract, angioni2022itasec}.
+Due to this drift, ML-based detectors suffer from rapid performance degradation over time~\cite{pendlebury2019tesseract}.
 To address this degradation, the model must be regularly updated with new data.
 One option is to retrain it using both newly collected and previous samples.
 However, this quickly becomes infeasible as the dataset grows over time.
-For example, the AV-TEST Institute observes hundreds of thousands of new malware samples each day, while VirusTotal processes over a million files daily.\footnote{\url{https://www.av-test.org/en/}, \url{https://www.virustotal.com/gui/}} To this end, a straightforward approach is to frequently retrain the ML-based detector with only newly-collected data.
-However, this has unavoidable implications, as the resulting detector would entirely prioritize adaptation to recent distributions, at the cost of disregarding ``previously acquired knowledge''.
+For example, the AV-TEST Institute observes $\sim 450,000$ new malware samples each day, while VirusTotal processes over a million files daily.\footnote{\url{https://www.av-test.org/en/}, \url{https://www.virustotal.com/gui/}} An alternative approach is to retrain the detector with only newly collected data.
+However, this often causes the resulting detector to entirely prioritize adaptation to recent distributions, at the cost of disregarding ``previously acquired knowledge''.
 This issue is commonly known as \textit{catastrophic forgetting}~\cite{de2021continual}.
-In this regard, Continual Learning (CL) approaches serve as a strategy to allow efficient updates by using limited data while addressing the forgetting problem, \ie preserving performance on previous data~\cite{wang2024comprehensive, de2021continual}.
-While multiple CL methods have been proposed~\cite{de2021continual}, their application to malware detectors is largely unexplored, with only a few works addressing it~\cite{rahman2022limitations, rahman2025madarefficientcontinuallearning, kou2023sscl, park2025malcl}.
+In this regard, Continual Learning (CL) addresses the forgetting problem, \ie preserving performance on previous data~\cite{de2021continual}.
+While multiple CL methods exist~\cite{de2021continual}, only a few works apply them to malware detection~\cite{rahman2022limitations, rahman2025madarefficientcontinuallearning, kou2023sscl, park2025malcl}.